mainmatter/mainmatter.com/src/posts/2023-11-27-sveltekit-storybook.md

 ## The problem

-Storybook has a wonderful Story (pun intended) with Svelte but the integration with SvelteKit was a bit more challenging.
+Storybook has a wonderful Story (pun intended) with Svelte, but the integration with SvelteKit was a bit more challenging.
 SvelteKit is a full-stack framework and provides a lot of virtual exports that give your application the needed information about its current state.
 An example of this is the `page` store.
 It